seba--/sugarj/README.md

 Invoking SugarJ
 ---------------

+If the current directory is your working directory containing the source files, calling SugarJ is very easy:

+    bin/sugarj -l java closures/Test.sugj

+The `-l` flag is necessary to specify your host language of choice.
+Currently, we support Haskell, Java, and Prolog.

-Suppose your working directory is `sugarj/`.
-You can invoke the compiler like this on *nix:
+If your source files are located in `case-studies/closure/src`, you can invoke the compiler like this on *nix:

     bin/sugarj -l java                       \
       --sourcepath case-studies/closures/src \